Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

-The top and center panels of \fref{fig:s15WW95_compare} show the lab-frame neutrino luminosity and root mean squared energy, respectively, of electron neutrinos (left panels), electron antineutrinos (middle panels), and heavy-lepton neutrinos (right panels) extracted from the simulations at 500\,km.
-For the data from \cite{liebendoerfer:05}, we project their fluid frame luminosity to the lab frame via $L^\mathrm{lab}_\nu \sim L^\mathrm{fluid}_\nu (1+v/c)/(1-v/c)$ and the root mean squared energy via $\sqrt{\langle \epsilon^2 \rangle^\mathrm{lab}_\nu} \sim \sqrt{\langle \epsilon^2 \rangle^\mathrm{fluid}_\nu} (1+v/c)$.
-The bottom panels of \fref{fig:s15WW95_compare} show the mass in the gain region (left), the total heating rate in the gain region (middle) and heating efficiency (right).
+\fref{fig:s15WW95_comparenu} shows the fluid-frame neutrino luminosity and root mean squared energy, respectively, of electron neutrinos (top panels), electron antineutrinos (middle panels), and heavy-lepton neutrinos (bottom panels) extracted from the simulations at 500\,km. \fref{fig:s15WW95_comparegain} shows the mass in the gain region (top), the total heating rate in the gain region (middle) and heating efficiency (bottom).
 The gain region is defined as the region within the shock, but outside the neutrinosphere, where there is an increasing internal energy of the matter due to neutrino interactions.
 The heating efficiency is defined as the ratio of the rate of energy deposition into the gain region ($\dot{Q}^\mathrm{gain}_\mathrm{heat}$) to the total electron-type neutrino luminosity at the gain radius.
-We estimate the latter by adding the heating rate to the lab-frame neutrino luminosity extracted from our simulations,
+Since the latter is difficult to estimate in multidimensional simulations, we estimate it by adding the heating rate to the lab-frame neutrino luminosity extracted from our simulations,